CodeCatz/codecatz.github.io/_posts/2013-08-21-meetup-6-notes.markdown

 ![Git forking workflow]({{ site.url }}/assets/img/git-fork-workflow.jpg)

-The litterbox wiki now has a [Wishlist](https://github.com/CodeCatz/litterbox/wiki/Wish-list-and--ideas) of topics we'd like to explore.
+The litterbox wiki now has a [Wish list](https://github.com/CodeCatz/litterbox/wiki/Wish-list-and--ideas) of topics we'd like to explore.
 Feel free to add, explore the topics during the week and impress us at the next meeting.
 Whoop!

 Keep on coding, Catz!

+## Homework

+Until next week:

+- pimp up your complexicator web app if you want to;
+- cover most of the Learn Python the Hard Way lessons, we'd like to talk about Object Oriented Programming;
+- take a look at the wish list and explore one of the topics on your own;
+- think of other cool things you'd like to do;
+- bonus points: learn how to fork the kibble repo.

 *P.S.: I'm sure there be typos in this post.
 Why don't you fix them?*